Inspired by friendship, flavors and street vibes

 The CAYA Experience

-Executive chef
+Pastry chef

 At the age of 14, Chef Herrera took on an afterschool job at the neighborhood bakery in his hometown Bogotà to help his family make ends meet.
 He didn’t expect to fall in love with the art of baking, let alone become a pastry chef.
 After earning his Culinary Arts Degree with a specialization in pastry and baking, Chef Herrera embraced the opportunity to learn from renowned Pastry Chef Mark Rausch, of the famous Rausch brothers, while working at their factory as well as their restaurants Bistronomi and Criteriòn.